lukasntimis/Data-Analysis-Portfolio/README.md

 **Code:**

-**Goal:** The goal of this project is to understand trends in car sales, identify factors that influence sales, and predict future sales based on historical data.
+**Goal:** This project aims to understand trends in car sales, identify factors influencing sales, and predict future sales based on historical data.

 **Description:**